Factsheet on A(H7N9)

 Public health control measures

-While wild birds are the reservoir for H7 and N9 genes of influenza viruses, live bird markets seem to serve as amplifiers .
-So far, implemented ‘stamping-out’ control measures in poultry markets and temporary closure of markets were the most effective way to reduce the risk for A(H7N9) infection in humans as these closures were associated with a decrease in the number of human cases of A(H7N9) in those localities .
+While wild birds are the reservoir for H7 and N9 genes of influenza viruses, live bird markets were amplifiers, and closures of such markets contributed to reducing the number of human cases, but at the same time led to the spread of the infection across regions (https://pubmed.ncbi.nlm.nih.gov/30540847/, https://pubmed.ncbi.nlm.nih.gov/31848585/).
+So far, implemented ‘stamping-out’ control measures in poultry markets and temporary closure of markets was able to reduce the risk for A(H7N9) infection in humans as these closures were associated with a decrease in the number of human cases of A(H7N9) in those localities .
+The most effective way to significantly impact the incidence in the source population was the implementation of large vaccination campaigns for poultry in China, which at the same time prevent transmission to humans (https://pubmed.ncbi.nlm.nih.gov/30414008/).
+Since the vaccination efforts with a vaccine against H5 and H7 viruses, only very few sporadic human cases related to A(H7N9) and A(H5) have been reported (https://pubmed.ncbi.nlm.nih.gov/32065513/).

 Early detection of avian influenza viruses, and restriction and control measures, including culling of birds and disinfection of affected holdings, are public health measures aimed at preventing the spread of the disease.
-Restriction and surveillance zones are further activities laid down in EU Council Directive 2005/94/EC.
+Restriction and surveillance zones are further activities laid down in the Animal Health Law.
 Moreover, vaccination of poultry has been successful in controlling poultry outbreaks of subtype H7 influenza .

-In Europe, persons directly exposed to the virus or close contacts of a confirmed case returning from China should be followed -up by the local health service to identify possible human-to-human transmission.
+In Europe, persons directly exposed to the virus or close contacts of a confirmed case should be followed -up by the local health service to identify possible human-to-human transmission.

 The evidence in support of contact tracing after possible exposure on board an aircraft is limited and it should only be considered upon a risk assessment on a case-by-case basis as stated in the risk assessment guidelines for infectious diseases transmitted on aircraft (RAGIDA).